eProsima/Shapes-Demo-Docs/docs/discoverty.rst

 Discovery and basic connectivity
 ================================

-This test attemps to show the publish-subscribe concept.
-You will be to start three instances of eProsima Shapes-Demo.
+This test attemps to show the automatic discovery concept in Fast RTPS.
+Automatic discovery means that new applications are automatically discovered by any other members of the network.
+To achieve this, we need to create three publishers and three subscribers.

 First, you have to create three publishers: